French conquest of Vietnam: Tonkin incident (1873–1874)

 Tonkin, the western designation to northern Vietnam, was rich in mineral and human resources.
 During the 1860s, pirates, bandits, remnants of the Taiping Rebellion in China, fled to Tonkin and turned Northern Vietnam into a hotbed for their raiding activities.
-The Vietnamese court was on its deep decline and was unable to fight against the pirates.
+The Vietnamese court was on a deep decline and was unable to fight against the pirates.
 These Chinese rebels eventually formed their own armies like the Black Flags of Liu Yongfu and cooperated with local Vietnamese officials, who now hired them as mercenaries instead of fighting them due to court power breakdown.

 Disturbances in Tonkin attracted French attention.
 One of them, Jean Dupuis–a French merchant and explorer–decided to plot up the Red River with his own mercenaries and deliver arms to assist Ma Ju-lung in Yunnan fight against these rebels, but was objected by Vietnamese officials.
 When Dupuis returned to Hanoi in May 1873, his forces were blockaded by the Vietnamese.
 Dupuis then asked the French Cochinchina governor Marie Jules Dupré for help, while the Vietnamese called them to arrive to eject Dupuis.
 In November, a French army consisting of 250 marines, sailors, and Cochinchina auxiliaries led by Francis Garnier arrived in Hanoi, with additional orders to demand that the river be opened up to foreign trade.
 The government of Hanoi refused to talk with the French.
-Garnier, joined by Dupuis and the Lê loyalists, then bombarded the citadel and took it in surprise on 20 November.
-The Vietnamese commander of Hanoi Nguyen Tri Phuong then committed suicide at age 77.
+Garnier, joined by Dupuis and the Lê loyalists, then bombarded the citadel and took it by surprise on 20 November.
+The Vietnamese commander of Hanoi, Nguyen Tri Phuong, died following injuries and a hunger strike at age 77.
 With support from local Vietnamese Catholics who saw the French as liberators, the attackers then captured several strongholds of the Red River Delta with ease.
 Tự Đức immediately sought to negotiate with the French, but local northern officials ignored him.
 Prince Hoàng Kế Viêm–governor of Sơn Tây province–called the Black Flags of Liu Yongfu to strike.
-When the Paris government's instruction arrived in Garnier, he had been already killed and beheaded by the Black Flags on December 21.
+When the Paris government's instruction arrived in Garnier, he had already been killed and beheaded by the Black Flags on December 21.

 On 5 January 1874, captain Philastre and court regent Nguyễn Văn Tường signed and ratified the Philastre agreement, officially ending the Tonkin incident.
 All hostilities between France and Vietnam and all unsettling situations in Tonkin would cease to exist; France withdraws its army to Haiphong; Vietnamese garrison in Hanoi must be reduced to a simple police force.
-On 15 March, a second treaty between France and Vietnam was signed by Dupré and Tường: France recognised Vietnam as an independent country, under the protection of France; The emperor of Vietnam, Tự Đức, recognized the former six southern provinces as French territories; France would pay for Vietnam's Spanish debt; Vietnam opened the Red River, Ninh Hai and Thi Nai port to the world, religious and trade freedom ensured in entire the country.
+On 15 March, a second treaty between France and Vietnam was signed by Dupré and Tường: France recognised Vietnam as an independent country, under the protection of France; The emperor of Vietnam, Tự Đức, recognized the former six southern provinces as French territories; France would pay for Vietnam's Spanish debt; Vietnam opened the Red River, Ninh Hai and Thi Nai port to the world, and ensured religious and trade freedom in the entire country.